Adrien-Evo/full-atac/README.md

 This pipeline should be easy to install with snakemake and conda present on the system.
 At the moment it support running on a sge cluster.

+#TODO
+Add the possibility to work on bam files, to avoid the time consuming step of alignement and decompression Add the QC options
+Add the detection of identical input to save computing time and space